01 of 26

-Art on the walls is an accessory just as much as pillows on the couch.
-And since these two elements are often responsible for carrying most of the color in a space it's important to keep the two in conversation.
-In this room, the mostly neutral gallery wall tones down the colors of the couch and pillows while keeping the smaller pops of color that keep them connected.Continue to 15 of 25 below.
+Art on the walls serves as a decor accessory just as much as do pillows on the couch.
+And since these two elements are often responsible for carrying most of the color in a room, it's important to keep the two in conversation.
+In this room, the mostly neutral gallery wall tones down the colors of the couch and pillows, but still connects to them with small pops of color.Continue to 16 of 26 below.

-While the larger, more colorful gallery walls are certainly dramatic, there are more than a few things to be said for the minimalist approach.
-This gallery wall combines frames of different sizes with a mostly neutral color palette for a beautifully understated wall feature.Continue to 16 of 25 below.
+While the larger, more colorful gallery walls are certainly dramatic, there are more than a few advantages to a minimalist approach.
+This gallery wall combines frames of different sizes with a mostly neutral color palette for a beautifully understated wall feature.Continue to 17 of 26 below.